theNewDynamic/oregonsadventurecoast.com/content/blog/announcing-the-oregon-s-adventure-coast-fall-lodging-special.md

 And/or kayaking

 <iframe width="560" height="315" src="https://www.youtube.com/embed/XM8iebLuClI" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe><br>

 And all of this!

 <iframe src="https://www.facebook.com/plugins/video.php?href=https%3A%2F%2Fwww.facebook.com%2FOregonsAdventureCoast%2Fvideos%2F759621364848606%2F&show_text=0&width=560" width="560" height="315" style="border:none;overflow:hidden" scrolling="no" frameborder="0" allowTransparency="true" allowFullScreen="true"></iframe><br>

+[Click here to see more adventures](https://www.oregonsadventurecoast.com/adventures/) you can do this fall and plan your own itinerary!

+You must take advantage of this 15% off lodging offer before November 30th, [click here to see details ](https://www.oregonsadventurecoast.com/fall15/)and a list of participating hotels.
+We look forward to welcoming you back to Oregon’s Adventure Coast: Coos Bay, North Bend, Charleston - all we ask is for you to follow Oregon’s [Safe+Strong guidelines](https://govstatus.egov.com/reopening-oregon) to keep our community safe and remember that face coverings are required in [public spaces](https://sharedsystems.dhsoha.state.or.us/DHSForms/Served/le2288K.pdf).
+Please don’t hesitate to [contact us](https://www.oregonsadventurecoast.com/contact/) with any questions.